7. Advanced Topics¶

 If the bootloader falls back to the previous version on the main system, the same mechanism will downgrade the sub-devices as needed.
 During a downgrade, sub-devices which are running Linux with RAUC in an A/B scenario will detect that the image to be installed already matches the one in the other slot and avoid unnecessary installations.

 As RAUC undergoes constant development, it might be extended and new features or enhancements will make their way into RAUC.
 Thus, also the sections and options contained in the bundle manifest may be extended over time.

 To assure a well-defined and controlled update procedure, RAUC is rather strict in parsing the manifest and will reject bundles containing unknown configuration options.

 But, this does not prevent you from being able to use those new RAUC features on your current system.
 All you have to do is to perform an intermediate update:

 - Create a bundle containing a rootfs with the recent RAUC version, but not containing the new RAUC features in its manifest.

-- Now you have a system with a recent RAUC version which is able to interpret and appropriately handle a bundle with the latest options
+- Now you have a target system with a recent RAUC version which is able to interpret and appropriately handle a bundle with the latest options.

 When designing your update infrastructure, you must think about how to deploy the updates to your device(s).
 In general, you have two major options: Deployment via storage media such as USB sticks or network-based deployment.